emvicy/documentation/events.md

 module/{module}/etc/config/event/
 ~~~

 Listeners written here are executed right after all Configurations have been loaded.
-No essential classes of myMVC have been loaded or processed at this point yet.
+No essential classes of Emvicy have been loaded or processed at this point yet.

 So this is the perfect place to influence the behavior of the starting application.